Best Puppy Bed - The Ultimate Small Dog Bed Option

 Ease of cleaning

 Puppies make a mess.
 That’s a given.
 From accidents during housetraining to muddy paws, their bedding will likely get dirty quite quickly.
 Therefore, you need to choose a puppy bed that is easy and quick to clean.
-Machine washable beds are preferable as they require minimal fuss, but sometimes handwashing maintains the integrity of the bed for longer.
+Machine washable dog beds are preferable as they require minimal fuss, but sometimes handwashing maintains the integrity of the bed for longer.
 It just depends on the materials and their ability to withstand the wash cycle.
 This comes back to the perishability of the bed.
-The ideal puppy bed can be easily washed and is strong enough to endure frequent washing throughout the weeks and months.
+The ideal bed can be easily washed and is strong enough to endure frequent washing throughout the weeks and months.

 We all appreciate a soft place to lay our heads.
 Your puppy wants to feel comfortable when they sleep too.
 They want to feel warm, supported, safe and cosy.
-It is advisable to choose a puppy bed that provides good cushioning to your puppy’s growing body.
+It is advisable to choose a bed that provides good cushioning to your puppy’s growing body.

 There is a bit of a debate in the dog-owning community as to whether puppies even need beds, which we will discuss in more detail at the end of the article (2).
 The case for going without a bed altogether and just providing blankets is largely to do with cost.